CLI Usage

 Below is a complete list of all LocIO CLI arguments and what they do.

-.) - Description: Root directory to scan.
-If omitted, LocIO scans the current working directory.
+- If you provide no arguments, LocIO scans the current directory.

 - Examples: